wallarm/product-documentation/docs/latest/about-wallarm/api-abuse-prevention.md

 The **API Abuse Prevention** module uses the complex bot detection model that involves ML-based methods as well as statistical and mathematical anomaly search methods and cases of direct abuse.
 The module self-learns the normal traffic profile and identifies dramatically different behavior as anomalies.

-For the module to identify anomaly traffic as originating from malicious bots, the module relies on many metrics, e.g.:

-* Rate of anomaly API endpoint calls per interval
-* Rate of API calls originating from an IP per interval
-* Rate of unique API endpoints requested by an IP
-* Response codes
-* Request headers, etc
+API Abuse Prevention uses multiple [detectors](#api-abuse-prevention-statistics) to identify the malicious bots.

-If the metrics point to [bot attack signs](#automated-threats-blocked-by-api-abuse-prevention), the module [denylists or graylists](#reaction-to-malicious-bots) the source of the anomaly traffic for 1 hour.
+If one or several detectors point to [bot attack signs](#automated-threats-blocked-by-api-abuse-prevention), the module [denylists or graylists](#reaction-to-malicious-bots) the source of the anomaly traffic for 1 hour.
 The metrics value is reflected in the confidence rate of each bot's IP in the Wallarm Console UI.

 The solution deeply observes traffic anomalies before attributing them as malicious bot actions and blocking their origins.
 Since metric collection and analysis take some time, the module does not block malicious bots in real-time once the first malicious request originated but significantly reduces abnormal activity on average.